IGSIO/openigtlink.github.com/protocols/v3_proposal.md

 An example:
 Server is v3, client is v3.
+Client sends v3 COMMAND message with command name "Version".
+Server recognizes COMMAND message "Version" and responds with v3 RTS_COMMAND message "Version"

+Another example:
+Server is v1, client is v3
-Client sends v3 COMMAND message with command name "Version"
+Client sends v3 COMMAND message with command name "Version".
+Server drops v3 message as it does not know how to handle it.
+Client times out waiting for response, knows it is dealing with a v1/v2 server.

 ## Messaging Format